Create a Power BI dashboard from a report

 You've read Introduction to dashboards in Power BI, and now you want to create your own.
 There are many different ways to create a dashboard.
 For example, you can create a dashboard from a report, from scratch, from a dataset, or by duplicating an existing dashboard.

-Because it can seem overwhelming when you're first getting started, we'll start by creating a quick and easy dashboard that pins visualizations from a report that's already been built.
+We start by creating a quick and easy dashboard that pins visualizations from a report that's already been built.

 - The relationship between dashboards and reports

 - How to open Editing view in the report editor

 - How to navigate between a dashboard and a report

 Dashboards are a feature of the Power BI service, not Power BI Desktop.
 Although you don't create dashboards in the Power BI mobile apps, you can view and share there.

 Video: Create a dashboard by pinning visuals and images from a report

 Watch Amanda create a new dashboard by pinning visualizations from a report.
 Then, follow the steps in the next section, Import a dataset with a report, to try it out yourself using the Procurement Analysis sample.

 In this step-by-step, we import one of the Power BI sample datasets and use it to create our new dashboard.
 The sample we use is an Excel workbook with two PowerView sheets.
 When Power BI imports the workbook, it adds a dataset and a report to your workspace.
 The report is automatically created from the PowerView sheets.